SC high school students may soon have a harder time getting lottery scholarships

 For top students, the Palmetto Fellows Scholarship pays college freshmen $6,700 per year and $7,500 per year to sophomores, juniors and seniors.
 The bill would raise the GPA requirement from 3.5 to 4.0 and the SAT requirement from 1200 to 1280.

-In 2017, the South Carolina Department of Education called on the legislature to raise the GPA requirements, but not the SAT score requirements.
-Hembree's bill took that recommendation a step further in raising the standardized test score requirements.
+In 2017, the South Carolina Department of Education called on the Legislature to raise the GPA requirements, but not the SAT score requirements.
+Hembree's bill took that recommendation a step farther in raising the standardized-test score requirements.

 Despite the minor difference, "We are supportive of Senator Hembree’s bill," education department spokesman Ryan Brown said in an email.